rlivingsus/misc/books.md

 ### Rothfuss, Patrick
 KINGKILLER CHRONICLES: 0.5) The Lightning Tree, 1) The Name of the Wind, 2) The Wise Man's Fear, 2.5) The Slow Regard of Silent Things, 3) The Doors of Stone

+### Ruocchio, Christopher
+SUN EATER: 1)Empire of Silence, 1.5)The Lesser Devil, 2)Howling Dark, 2.5)Parallel Worlds:The Heroes Within, 3)Demon in White, 4)Kingdoms of Death, 5)Ashes of Man

 ### Sage, Angie
 SEPTIMUS HEAP SERIES: 1)Magyk, 2)Flyte, 3)Physik, 4)Queste, 5)Syren, 6)Darke, 7)Fyre